sbrisard/janus/docs/fft_tutorial.rst

   :start-after: Gather
   :end-before: Validate

-The initialization of ``y`` is a bit clumsy at the present time.
 To check that the computation is correct, the same transform is finally computed locally by the root process

 .. literalinclude:: parallel_fft_tutorial.py
   :start-after: Validate